 Esme Weathers, Director of Finance, is in charge of UFI’s administration affairs and oversees the organization’s finances.
 She graduated from Brigham Young University Hawaii with a B.S. in Accounting and minor in Organizational Behavior.
 Esme has been with UFI ever since she was an accounting intern.
 She was able to join the team in action for CSW 2012 in United Nations and knows how important UFI’s work is.
 She is from Malaysia and is fluent in 4 languages.
 Esme enjoys diversity and loves learning about different cultures and traditions.
 Her belief and personal background has lead her to have a great passion for protecting and strengthening the family.
 Esme and Matt, her husband are enjoying and learning the ropes of parenthood with their little ones.

-Chalea Marker is a volunteer with United Families International.
+Chalea Marker is a volunteer with United Families International, and currently the World Family New Supervisor.
 She began with United Families International as an intern, and wrote for the International Voice for Youth website.
 She has continued volunteering with United Families International by helping on the World Family News website.
 Chalea received her Bachelor’s degree in Marriage and Family studies from Brigham Young University-Idaho.
 She and her husband love spending time together and it is through building her own family relationships that Chalea finds inspiration to help others to protect and strengthen families.

 Lauren Bone is a student at Brigham Young University of Idaho majoring in marriage and family studies.
 She is currently an intern with United Families International.
 Lauren is passionate about the family, freedom of religion, and helping others.
 Lauren has been married to her husband for 8 years, and they currently have four young children.
 In the future she hopes to be a marriage and family therapist or a clinical mental health specialist.